Drainage System MCQ Quiz - Objective Question with Answer for Drainage System - Download Free PDF

 Drainage System Question 1 Detailed Solution

-The Correct answer is Dev Prayag.
+The correct answer is the Brahmaputra.

 Drainage System Question 2: